thomasameisel/CTFTemplate/README.md

 Uses Node.js and SQLite

 ### First Run
+Run "sudo ubuntu_setup.sh" to set up the environment in Ubuntu in order to run this project.

 Run "npm install" then "npm start" in the repo's root directory.
 The server runs on the 8080 port.
 It will create two db files - one for sessions (sessions.db) and one for the CTF competition (ctf.db).